-The preparation of the City's Voluntary Local Report was the conclusion derived from the city's existing vision and goals towards a sustainable city.
-The existing sustainable indicators from the City Local Plan and Strategic Plan was used to compare against the performance of city management, quality of life and sustainable development goals indicators from the United Nations.
+The preparation of the City's Voluntary Local Review was derived from the city's existing vision and goals towards a sustainable city.
+The existing sustainable indicators from the City Local Plan and Strategic Plan were used to compare against the performance of city management, quality of life and sustainable development goals indicators from the United Nations.
 The contents of each indicator are analyzed to see whether they can become the City's Sustainable Development Indicators and then these are adjusted according to the local strategic plan. .....